scikit-learn-contrib/DESlib/docs/user_guide/tutorial.rst

     # Split the data into training and DSEL for DS techniques
     X_train, X_dsel, y_train, y_dsel = train_test_split(X_train, y_train, test_size=0.5)

-..
-The second important point is that, in the current version, the library only accepts class labels starting from 0 to L-1 (where L is the number of classes).
-If your dataset does not follow this requirement, you can use the LabelEncoder class form scikit-learn to prepare the data.
-As the datasets loaded from scikit-learn already follow this rule, we can skip this step.

 Training a pool of classifiers:
 -------------------------------